shawnmckinney/LdapEntityManager/DESIGN.md

 ### Usage

+Some guidelines for usage follow (Work In Progress)

 #### Java Class

-- A Java class must be created to contain the target data structure where the mappings between the logical and physical element names are stored.
+- A Java class to contains the target data structure where the mappings between the logical and physical element names are stored.
-- A field named key is required.
-It's a String and holds the value of the RDN of the entry.
+- An attribute named key is required.
-- A field named object_class is required.
-It's List of type String for the definitions of the physical LDAP entry object class names.
+- An attribute named object_class is required.
 - The class must implement the org.apache.directory.lem.Enitity and java.io.Serializable interfaces.
 - All other field names and types are defined by the User per their target LDAP system reqs.
-- The data types corresponds with the physical model.
+- The data types correspond with the physical model.
 (Directory) Strings, Integers, Booleans and other LDAP schema attribute types are (will be) supported.

 ```
 public class UserSample implements Entity, Serializable